 11. Can We Take the Earned-Income Tax Credit?

 The earned-income tax credit can help lower the tax burden on low-income families, and families with one earner might fall into this category.

 In order to qualify for the earned-income tax credit, your AGI cannot exceed a certain level.
 The level is based on your filing status and the number of qualifying children you have.
-If you are married filing jointly and you have two children, your AGI must be less than $51,492 to qualify.
-In addition, your investment income cannot be more than $3,500 for 2018 tax returns.

 12. Can I Get the Earned-Income Tax Credit If My Only Income Is Alimony?